coders51/rabbitmq-stream-js-client/README.md

 ### Filtering

-It is possible to filter messages both on the publishing and consumer sides
+It is possible to tag messages while publishing and filter them on both the broker side and client side

 ```typescript
 const client = await connect({